khaled196/project-1-report/paper.md

 clauses that can be thought of as relational tables.  `yaml.scm` also contains tests for the relations.

-Future work:
+Future work includes:

-1. integrate this work into the Racket mediKanren code
+1. integrating this work into the Racket mediKanren code;
-2. integrate with the data categories in the KGs
+2. integrating with the data categories in the KGs;
-3. create query editor with decent type error messages, autocomplete, query synthesis, etc.
+3. and creating query editor with decent type error messages, autocompletion, query synthesis, etc.

 # Discussion